johnsosoka/site-johnsosoka-com/website/_posts/blog/2022-01-16-recursive-acronym-tips.md

 tags: writing acronym recursion recursive nerd humor
 ---

+Writing a recursive acronym is a rite of passage for some and a trivial (potentially asinine)  pursuit for others.
+What follows is a very casual analysis of existing recursive acronyms a couple strategies one might employ when attempting to craft their own.

+**What is a recursive acronym?**

 So you have decided that you want to write your first recursive acronym, but for some reason have no idea what one is?
 Luckily for you and the SEO gods, a definition is incoming.
 Recursive acronyms are acronyms which reference themselves.
 They are also sometimes referred to as self-referential acronyms.
 Techopedia defines a recursive acronym as follows: